trueos/pcbsd/docs/controlpanel.rst

 .. image:: images/warden15.png

 To create a snapshot of the jail, click the "+Add" button.
-A snapshot indicating the date and time will be added to the slider bar.
+A pop-up menu will allow you to type in an optional comment for the snapshot.
+Press "OK" to create the snapshot.
+A snapshot indicating the date, time, and comment will be added to the slider bar.
 If you create multiple snapshots at different times, use the slider bar to select a snapshot.

 Once you have created a snapshot, the following actions can be used to manage the snapshot.
 Make sure that the desired snapshot is highlighted in the slider bar before clicking these buttons: